-The capital to risk weighted asset ratio (CRAR) of the Bank is 52.30% higher than minimum regulatory CRAR requirement of 11.50%.
+The Capital Adequacy Ratio (CAR Ratio) of the Bank is 42.06% higher than minimum regulatory CRAR requirement of 11.50%.

 The Bank assesses its growth opportunities relative to the capital available to support them, particularly in the light of the economic environment and capital requirements under Basel III.
 The Bank maintains a strong discipline over capital allocation and ensures returns on investment cover capital costs.